lannguyen0910/food-recognition/README.md

 ## 🌟 **YOLOv5 models**
 We use <b>4 YOLOv5 versions (s, m, l and x)</b> and their pre-trained weights to train on our problem.
 We have 2 implementation versions:
-1. Old: Use our own object detection's template.
+1. Use our own object detection's template.
 The model's source code is inherited from the <a href="https://github.com/ultralytics/yolov5">Ultralytics</a> source code repo, the dataset is used in COCO format and the training and data processing steps are reinstalled by us using Pytorch.
 Ensemble technique is added, merge result of 4 models, only for images, don't use for videos because of time expense.
 Label enhancement technique is also added, it means if the output label (after detection) is either "Food" or "Food-drinks", we use a pretrained Efficientnet-B4 classifier (on 255 classes) to re-classify it to another reasonable label.
-2. New: Big refactor, update the training steps, used from <a href="https://github.com/ultralytics/yolov5">Ultralytics</a> source code repo too.
+2. Big refactor, update the training steps, used from <a href="https://github.com/ultralytics/yolov5">Ultralytics</a> source code repo too.
 The models yield better accuracy.
 Test-time augmentation technique is added to the web app.
+3.
 ## 🌟 **Server**
 <details>
 <summary>Implementation details</summary>